babyloniaapp/docs/logs.md

 <hr/>

+14.0.22 – We faced some delays from our freelance UI team, project was supposed to be delivered today but it is not yet ready.<br/>

+---

 09.10.22 – The UI development of lottery is still going on, team is trying to finalize the design by end of coming week.<br/>
 09.10.22 – We tested vesting contracts yesterday on the Polygon mainnet, we are working to add some more features to the contract.<br/>